FindChimneySweepers logoFindChimneySweepers

 • Top-mounted damper cap: $400-$700

 If your operator has quoted above these ranges for a standard install with no unusual access difficulty, ask why.
-The most common single-flue stainless install should fall between $200 and $400 total — quotes of $600-$1,200 for this scope are typical upsell territory.
+The most common single-flue stainless install typically runs $200–$400 total; quotes well above that range often reflect different materials, custom-fit work, or access challenges — get a written breakdown.

-Cap quotes are a common low-level scam because the work is simple and the markup is easy to hide.
-Three patterns indicate a cap quote is inflated.
+Cap quotes are a common upsell target because the work is simple and the markup is easy to hide.
+Three patterns are worth understanding.

-A routine single-flue stainless cap installation on an accessible roof should cost $200-$400 total.
-Quotes above $500 for this scope — with no access difficulties, no code upgrade requirement, and no multi-flue geometry — are inflated.
-The operator is pricing labor at $300-$500 for a 45-minute job.
+A routine single-flue stainless cap installation on an accessible roof typically runs $200–$400 total.
+If a quote significantly exceeds that range — with no access difficulties, no code upgrade requirement, and no multi-flue geometry — ask for a written breakdown of materials and labor, and get a second quote to compare scope.

 Counter-response: Ask the operator to break the quote into materials (product name and price) and labor (hours estimated and rate).
 A stainless cap that retails for $150 cannot justify a $450 installed surcharge on a routine install.